Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

-Copper and zinc each occupy a distinct catalytic site within Cu/Zn superoxide dismutase.
-These two trace elements work in tandem in this antioxidant defence enzyme.
-Their intake ratio is calibrated to avoid the well-documented absorption antagonism between these two minerals.
-Copper supports iron transport via ceruloplasmin, facilitating the conversion of ferrous iron to ferric iron (the circulating form).
+In Cu/Zn superoxide dismutase, copper occupies the catalytic site, where the reaction takes place, and zinc holds the structure.
+Both trace elements are therefore needed together for this antioxidant defence enzyme.
+The blood panel reads the two together, and the copper-to-zinc ratio situates one relative to the other.
+Copper and zinc intakes are set from the values of those two measurements.
+The absorption antagonism between them only appears at far higher zinc amounts.
+Copper contributes to normal iron transport in the body via ceruloplasmin, facilitating the conversion of ferrous iron to ferric iron (the circulating form).
 This interaction is particularly relevant for profiles receiving iron in their formula.
-Vitamin C takes part in the same antioxidant defence network as copper, each operating at a different level of the free radical neutralisation cascade.
+Vitamin C belongs to the same antioxidant defence network as copper, each operating at a different level of the free radical neutralisation cascade.
+This complementarity of roles is described in the laboratory.
 Collagen types I and III provided by the formula supplies the protein substrate that copper-dependent lysyl oxidase cross-links to strengthen tissues.
 Glycine, present both in the bisglycinate form of copper and as an independent bioactive, is a direct precursor of collagen and glutathione.

 Safety & Precautions

-Taking copper alongside antacids or high-dose zinc is not recommended.
-During pregnancy, breastfeeding, or when taking medication, consulting a healthcare professional before supplementation is advised.
+During pregnancy, breastfeeding, or when taking medication, consulting a healthcare professional before any supplementation is advised.

 Scientific Studies